rleibman/full-scala-stack/README.md

 does full optimization, but it's resulting file will be both harder to read and it will take longer to generate, use the second one for development.

 ## Here's how to do some common tasks
+Note that I've put a bunch of "//TODO"s throughout the code that in places where I think you can expand or put additional stuff.

 ### Add a new web page
+For the most part, I follow the architecture laid out by [scalajs-react](https://github.com/japgolly/scalajs-react/blob/master/doc/ROUTER.md), the documentation there is pretty awesome.

 ### Add a new model object
-- Add the model object itself in ```shared/src/main/scala/model``` typically these objects are scala case classes
+- Add the model object itself in ```common/shared/src/main/scala/model``` typically these objects are scala case classes
 - Add the database creation code for your object (I like to put these as sql scripts in ```server/src/main/sql```), run it against your database
 - Use util.CodeGen to re-generate Tables.scala which will contain the stuff that maps your SQL database with our model.
 - Add the CRUD (and other) database operations to ```src/main/scala/dao/ModelDAO```, you'll have to create "live" and "mock" versions of all the methods you create